mvaganov/CmdLineAsteroids/notes.md

 ### voice
 This is a buffer class for drawing console characters.
 I'll refer to these characters as glyphs.
 The buffer is a 2D array of these glyphs, with some additional convenience methods.
-The class is a partial class so that we can split it's impementation across multiple files.
+The class is a partial class so that we can split it's implementation across multiple files.
 We'll put specialized drawing methods in a separate place.
-This code uses C-sharp's contiguous block 2D array allocation instead of an array-of-arrays, which some progammers might be more familiar with.
+This code uses C-sharp's contiguous block 2D array allocation instead of an array-of-arrays, which some programmers might be more familiar with.
 Notice that Height is the first dimension and Width is the second.
 These dimensions can be in either order, but it should be consistent once it is selected.
 	I choose Height first because it intuitively follows the existing rectangle code, and also improves CPU cache locality when scanning horizontally, which is historically how graphics work.
 The square-bracket operator is overloaded so the class can be accessed like a 2D array in our code.